menu

 People

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.7% of family-friendly neighborhoods in the state of Wisconsin.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 11.7% of family-friendly neighborhoods across the state of Wisconsin.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 Diversity

-Did you know that the neighborhood has more German and Belgian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 44.3% of this neighborhood's residents have German ancestry and 0.6% have Belgian ancestry.
+In fact, 43.5% of this neighborhood's residents have German ancestry.

 is also pretty special linguistically.
 Significantly, 6.8% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.